NicoJuicy/LearnML/time_series/time_series_forecast.md

 # How to Develop LSTM Models for Time Series Forecasting

+There are many time series forecasting tutorials and examples using and air pollution and weather toy datasets.

+Unless you make use of the time series features of tflow Dataset or torch Dataloader you will encounter two issues:

+1. You will have to write a custom function to reframe the problem from time series to a supervised learning problem (X, y) which is what most all ML models including a NN such as LSTM will require.

+2. Your custom function will likely not perform as well as a Dataset/Dataloader and will probably not scale or support parallelization.

-In this tutorial, we will explore how to develop a suite of different types of LSTM models for time series forecasting.
+Here, we explore how to develop a suite of different types of LSTM models for time series forecasting.

-The models are demonstrated on small contrived time series problems intended to give the flavor of the type of time series problem being addressed.
+> The following examples manually convert the time series to supervised problem (split_seauences and series_to_supervised).
+A better approach is to make use of the time series featues of tflow Datset or torch Daraloader, espcially for multivariate time series.

 ## Univariate LSTM Models